 In the event of an emergency, exiting the aircraft is a quick and simple manner is crucial.
 If there was gear blocking the exit or prohibiting movement it could be very dangerous.

 If you look at the video above, the cargo pod makes the plane look more clunky and awkward.
 Believe it or not, the cargo pod has relatively no effect on airspeed and makes the plane slightly more aerodynamic!
 Theoretically it could make the planes average cruising speed increase by 1 knot.

 Overall, the cargo pod is a great addition to the plane.
 It will keep our gear out of the way and safe while we are flying, providing we remember to close the hatches : )

 In any aircraft weight is a key factor.
 It determines if you are within the certified areas for flight, speeds used and more.
 On our expedition we have to manage weight so that we stay within the certified and safe parameters for flight.
 To bring all the gear we need and want to bring, the 5intheSky crew has set weight limits to different categories of gear.
 This ensures that we won't go over the maximum useful load.

 For our 14 month expedition each crew member is limited to 20 pounds of individual gear.
 This includes clothes, shoes, toiletries, the bag, and any other personal items.
-If you want to know more about what gear we're bringing, check out our Gear section under Flying Details.
+More about all the gear we're carrying is coming soon!